 GTIN describes a family of GS1 (formerly EAN.UCC) global data structures that employ 14 digits and can be encoded into various types of data carriers.
 For additional information, visit www.gtin.info .

 What is the Data Hub?

-The Data Hub is a tool included with your GS1 membership and uses your GS1 Company Prefix (the number that uniquely identifies your company) to create a bar code number (GTIN) to uniquely identify your products.
+The Data Hub is a tool included with your GS1 membership and uses your GS1 Company Prefix (the number that uniquely identifies your company) to create GTINs to uniquely identify your products.
 A key benefit of the Data Hub is that some retailers (and Amazon) use this tool to validate UPC ownership.
 For new members, GS1 US offers training webinars for the Data Hub for $79.
 Companies who use the GS1 Barcode Service are not required to purchase the webinar since UPC management and Data Hub uploads are included.
-Please call us at 800-662-0701 x220 or visit http://www.barcode.graphics/landing-gs1-barcode-service/
+Please call us at 800-662-0701 x250 or visit http://www.barcode.graphics/landing-gs1-barcode-service/.

 Can I use a Company Prefix from another company?

 The company prefix uniquely identifies your company and is used in other barcode marking and communication requirements for most retailers.
 Every company using the UPC system should use their own prefix to avoid compliance fees from retailers.